Thar Desert: Origin and formation

-7 = dried-up Harappan Hakkra course, and pre-Harappan Sutlej paleochannels (Clift et al. (2012)).

-Between 10,000 and 8,000 years ago, a paleo channel of the Ghaggar-Hakra River – identified with the paleo Sarasvati River – after its confluence with the Sutlej flowed into the Nara river, a delta channel of the Indus River, but then changed its course.
-This left the Ghaggar-Hakra as a system of monsoon-fed rivers that no longer reached the sea and now ends in the Thar desert.
+The Aravalli Range formed rapidly, and reached significant altitude during the early Holocene period (11,700 years ago).
+Between 10,000 and 8,000 years ago, a channel of the Ghaggar-Hakra River, identified with the paleo Sarasvati River, after its confluence with the Sutlej River flowed into the Nara River, a delta channel of the Indus River, but then changed its course.
+The upliftment of the Aravallis brought about changes in the hydrography of the region, with an increase in waters flowing through the Yamuna River, while depriving the headwaters of the Ghaggar-Hakra system.
+This left the Ghaggar-Hakra as a system of monsoon-fed rivers that no longer reached the sea, which ended up in the Thar desert.

-Around 5,000 years ago, when the monsoons that fed the rivers diminished further, the Indus Valley Civilisation (IVC) prospered in this area, (Note: In contrast to the mainstream view, Chatterjee, Ray, Shukla & Pande (2019) suggest that the river remained perennial till 4,500 years ago.) with the rise of numerous IVC urban sites at Kalibangan (Rajasthan), Banawali and Rakhigarhi (Haryana), Dholavira and Lothal (Gujarat) along this course.

-By 4,000 years ago, when monsoons diminished even further, the dried-up Hakra became an intermittent river, and the urban Harappan civilisation declined, becoming localized in smaller agricultural communities.
+Starting from around 4,500 to 5,000 years ago, when the monsoons that fed the river system diminished further, as the Aravallis blocked the monsoon winds from the east, the region became increasingly arid.
+The Indus Valley Civilisation had prospered in the area, (Note: In contrast to the mainstream view, Chatterjee, Ray, Shukla & Pande (2019) suggest that the river remained perennial till 4,500 years ago.) with several settlements along the course of the river system.
+When monsoons diminished even further, the dried-up Hakra became an intermittent river, and the urban Harappan civilisation declined, becoming localized in smaller agricultural communities.
 (Note: Giosan et al. (2012):